redhat-developer/odo/README.md

 For a list of other methods such as installing the latest binary or specific OS installations, visit the [installation page](/docs/installation.md).

 ## Demonstration
-The following demonstration provides an overview of OpenShift Do:
+The following demonstration provides an overview of `odo`:

 [![asciicast](https://asciinema.org/a/225717.svg)](https://asciinema.org/a/225717)

-## Deploying an application using OpenShift Do
+## Deploying an application using `odo`

-After installing OpenShift Do, follow these steps to build, push, and deploy a Node.js application.
+After installing `odo`, follow these steps to build, push, and deploy a Node.js application.
 Examples for other supported languages and runtimes can be found [here](https://github.com/openshift/odo/blob/master/docs/examples.md).

 1. Start a local OpenShift development cluster by running minishift.
 ```sh